 The display uses detection zones and hand gestures that will get the user to move around if they want to engage with information.
 In a student’s digital powered world, nothing is more enticing than an unread social media notification or an interesting news feed headline; therefore, the interface divides this information into distinct columns.

-I created a storyboard to help illustrate a typical use case for this system, and a system state flowchart diagram is also shown below.
+I created a storyboard to help illustrate a typical use case for this system.

 The prototype consists of an alarm clock that automatically dismisses and snoozes based on the body position of the user.
 The dashboard component first shows an overview of the user’s notification and feeds.
 They can use simple hand gestures in order to change the view and see more information.
 See the video above for a demonstration.